Applying for parental leave

 - the employee who is taking leave has the right to return to their job

-- there are situations where the employer or employee can end the parental leave (eg. stillbirth or employee ceasing to have responsibility for the child).
+- there are situations where the employer or employee can end the parental leave (for example, stillbirth or employee ceasing to have responsibility for the child).